-This Section applies to medium density housing development, including multi-dwelling housing, residential flat buildings and attached dwellings.
+This Section applies to the following types of medium density housing development: multidwelling housing (including manor houses and terraces), residential flat buildings and attached dwellings.
 To facilitate good design a Context and Site Analysis Plan will be required as per Part A13.1.1.